R. Prasanna

-R. Prasanna (better known as Guitar Prasanna), is a pioneer in performing Carnatic music on the guitar.
+Prasanna Ramaswamy (better known as Guitar Prasanna), is a known for performing Carnatic music on the guitar.
 He also plays jazz, progressive rock, and world fusion.

 Early life and background

-Prasanna grew up in Chennai, India and fell in love with the guitar at age of five after hearing his neighbor play.
+Prasanna grew up in Chennai, India and developed an interest for the guitar at the age of five after hearing his neighbor play.
 He received his first guitar when he was ten years old and would try to play Tamil and Hindi film songs and imitate the sounds of his sister's Carnatic singing with the instrument.
-Prasanna's interest in Western pop music developed when his father's colleague gave him some cassette tapes with songs by the Bee Gees, ABBA, Toto, Peaches and Herb, and the Pointer Sisters.
+His interest in Western pop music developed when his father's colleague gave him some cassette tapes with songs by the Bee Gees, ABBA, Toto, Peaches and Herb, and the Pointer Sisters.